 This flexible, dynamic, evolving showcase combines individual and shared units.
 Tenant invitations are based on an open call-out, pitch and themed programming process, strategically steered by the curation team at Battersea Power Station.

 Rob Tincknell, CEO of Battersea Power Station Development Company, said: “We want to support a new generation of creative people and are seeking young, independent commercial businesses that are making products and stories across design, art, craft, fashion, publishing, new tech and beyond.
 The spaces are initially offered rent free and we are targeting the local Battersea community as well as businesses and creative networks across London.
 Initially, the spaces will be available from Thursday to Sunday each week, and the tenancies will rotate regularly to showcase a range of creative ideas across the season.
 I love the idea that when the office spaces in the Power Station are complete, we will have some of the biggest businesses in the world working alongside start up businesses with just one employee.”

 For the chance to join this programme, email our curation team and send us a quick introduction (1 x A4 pdf) about what you do, what you make, and what you would like to bring to this new creative destination.
-We would love to hear your ideas, and will then send you more details, to see how we might support and invite you to become part of this iconic London story and email Leanne and Lucy in our curation team: email@example.com. *Please note, we are currently closed to applications, but please check for future open calls.*
+We would love to hear your ideas, and will then send you more details, to see how we might support and invite you to become part of this iconic London story and email our curation team: email@example.com. *Please note, we are currently closed to applications, but please check for future open calls.*

 The Malaysian shareholders of the Battersea Power Station project are committed to giving back to the communities in which they operate.
 They recognise the importance of creating shared value and this is embedded in all their undertakings to ensure that they contribute to building a harmonious and caring community.See all news